No products in the cart.

 You find this edible cactus plant growing all over Southwest America.
 It has edible flowers harvested from March to May.
 Still, a note of warning this cactus will try to attack you at first.
 No, it’s true.
 It is one crazy cactus.

 On the plant is a middle woody stalk that has thin arms covered with sharp spines growing in all directions.
 The small parts easily detach from this succulent and can stick to your skin.
 Hence, you do not find these edible cactus plants on most restaurant menus.

-Still, if you want to give them a try, we recommend eating from the pencil cholla cactus, buckhorn, or staghorn.
+Still, if you want to give them a try, we recommend eating from the pencil cholla cactus, buckhorn.
 Then armor yourself with a suit and a welders helmet with thick leather gloves.